 2. Support a Black Business

 This is something I’ve wanted to do for awhile.
 Find a black-owned business that is open during the holiday weekend and just support.
 Get there the same time and same day every year and buy something.
-If you’re in Pittsburgh, there’s Dorsey’s Record Shop in Homewood, 720 Music & Clothing Cafe in Lawrenceville or Le Maison Du Paix, a beautiful Bed & Breakfast in Penn Hills.
+If you’re in Pittsburgh, there’s Ujamaa Collective in the Hill District, The Gallery on Penn in East Liberty or Le Maison Du Paix, a beautiful Bed & Breakfast in Penn Hills.
 Just pick a business and support.
-Each person can buy something or you can make a singular purchase for everyone to enjoy whether it’s a new album you can listen to while wrapping gifts or a piece of art that you hang as a family each New Year’s Eve.
+Each person can buy something or you can make a singular purchase for everyone to enjoy.
+Whether it’s a new album you can listen to while wrapping gifts or a piece of art that you hang as a family each New Year’s Eve.

 3. Grandpa or Dad’s Favorite Life Story